 Abstract

 Conway’s Game of Life (GoL) cellular automaton (CA) is extended to allow evolution by the association of genetic information with live cells in the CA. A newly born live cell’s genome is copied (potentially with mutation) from one of the live neighbour cells (there are three in the GoL) and is deleted when the cell dies.
 We discovered a deterministic and spatially symmetric rule to implement a genetically neutral choice of ancestor, making our model deterministic (like the GoL) in the absence of mutation.
 Just as biological evolution constantly discovers innovations in the space of chemical and physical functionalities that it controls, we seek to explore how the addition of genetic information to the game of life can display the same type of discovery process, where the genetically controlled innovations are now spatially local modifications to the game of life local dynamical rules.
 Complex cellular automaton dynamics of the game of life become the default “chemistry and physics”, and local genetic modifications that persist are the innovations discovered by evolution.
 In the work presented here, systematic genetic variations near to the game of life rule are investigated and found to produce signs of computational complexity with an abundance of glider structures.

+Contents: